Knowing the steps for Water Bath Canning is important if you want shelf-stable jam or jelly that you can store for up to one year at room temperature.

 11. The jars should be upright, not touching each other, and covered by 1 to 2 inches of water after you lower the rack into the canner, if using this type of rack.

 12. The water will likely lose its boil as you put the jars in.
 Put the top on the canner and bring the water back to a boil as quickly as possible.
-Once you have a rolling boil, set a timer, and boil for 10 minutes at sea level.
+Once you have a rolling boil, set a timer, and boil:

-13. For altitude: Add 1 minute for every 1,000 ft above sea level.
+13. For Altitude For All Jar Sizes: Add 1 minute for every 1,000 ft above sea level.
 For example, if you are between 1,000 and 2,000 ft, boil for 11 minutes; 2,000 to 3,000 ft, boil for 12 minutes, and so on.
-If you don't know your elevation, you can find it by putting in your an address or your city name at this website.
+If you don’t know your elevation, you can find it by putting in your address or your city name at this website.

 14. Remove jars when the time is up.